uark-backend-class/course-materials/lectures/09-express/homework01.md

     * GET
     * POST
     * PUT
-* The route method (GET, PUT, POST) doesn't need to reflect the use-cases we discussed in class (CURD database operations).
+* The route method (GET, PUT, POST) doesn't need to reflect the use-cases we discussed in class (CRUD database operations).
 As we haven't covered databases in lecture yet.
 This is just for practice creating different types of endpoints.
 * We have already written several self-contained functions in our Javascript Basics section that will easily convert to the API format.
 Reference Section 4 Lectures 6 through 10 for example problems.
 Select any that you want from these previous examples.
 * These routes should accept the function arguments as either query parameters or a post body and return the results of the function in the response.
 * You should write tests for each of your routes using the tools we covered in lecture.